GoldenJayz/GoldenJayz/README.md

   👨‍💻 I program websites, bots, apps during my free time

-  🖥️ I work at the IT Help Desk for my school and occasionally do programming commissions on the side

   💼 I want to start my own technology company

   🏆 My goal is to lead and collaborate with people